vdlp/oc-rssfetcher-plugin/README.md

-# Vdlp.RssFetcher OctoberCMS plugin
+# Vdlp.RssFetcher October CMS plugin

 Fetches RSS/Atom feeds to put on your website.
 It can be automated using a cronjob or triggered manually.

 ## Installation

-Install this plugin within OctoberCMS.
-It's available on the OctoberCMS Market Place.
+Install this plugin within October CMS.
+It's available on the October CMS Market Place.

 ## RSS & Atom feeds

-The plugin uses the `zendframework/rss-feed` package to parse the RSS and/or Atom feeds.
-For more information on this package goto http://framework.zend.com/manual/current/en/index.html#zend-feed
+The plugin uses the `laminas/laminas-feed` package to parse the RSS and/or Atom feeds.
+For more information on this package goto https://docs.laminas.dev/laminas-feed/

 ## Components